[Sir Henry Bellingham in the Chair]

 It is time to scrap the failing system.
 It is not time to merge or integrate ESA, universal credit and personal independence payments.
 As long as two assessments are deeply flawed, combining them will only expose individuals to the risk of two adverse decisions as opposed to one.

-This is a cruel and callous assessment framework that has created a hostile environment for disabled people.
-Labour, disabled people, and disabled people’s organisations are clear that we need to scrap the work capability assessment immediately and replace it with an assessment framework that treats disabled people with the dignity and respect that they deserve.
+This is a cruel and callous assessment framework, which has created a hostile environment for disabled people.
+Labour, disabled people and disabled people’s organisations are clear that we need to scrap the work capability assessment immediately and replace it with an assessment framework that treats disabled people with the dignity and respect that they deserve.
 We need to end this hostile environment.

 It is a pleasure to serve under your chairmanship, Sir Henry; you have expertly managed the timekeeping.
 I pay tribute to the hon.
 Member for North West Durham (Laura Pidcock).
 I know this is an area that she has campaigned on since she was first elected, and she does so with real passion and a determination to see improvements right across the system.
 That was echoed by all speakers.
 I might not have agreed with absolutely every point—hon.
 Members would not expect me to—but it is clear that there is a real desire to see continued improvement and an emphasis on how important that improvement is to people who are going through the process.